The Hangover: Plot

-Two days before his wedding, bachelor Doug Billings travels to Las Vegas with his best friends Phil Wenneck, a teacher, Stu Price, a dentist, and Alan Garner, his eccentric future brother-in-law.
+Two days before his wedding, bachelor Doug Billings travels to Las Vegas with his best friends Phil Wenneck, a teacher; Stu Price, a dentist; and Alan Garner, his childish future brother-in-law.
 Sid, the father of Doug's fiancée, Tracy, lends Doug his vintage Mercedes-Benz W111 to drive to Vegas.
 They book a suite at Caesars Palace and celebrate by sneaking onto the hotel rooftop and drinking Jägermeister.

 The next day, Phil, Stu, and Alan awaken, unable to remember the previous night.
 Doug is nowhere to be found, Stu's tooth is missing, the suite is a mess, a Bengal tiger is in the bathroom, and a baby is in the closet.
 They see Doug's mattress impaled on a statue outside, and when they ask for their Mercedes, the valet delivers a Las Vegas police cruiser.

 Retracing their steps, the trio travels to a hospital, discovering they were drugged with Rohypnol, causing their memory loss, and that they went there from a chapel the previous night.
-At the chapel, they learn that Stu married a call girl named Jade, despite his relationship with his domineering girlfriend Melissa.
+At the chapel, they learn that Stu married a call girl named Jade, despite his relationship with his abusive and unfaithful girlfriend Melissa.
 Outside the chapel, the trio is ambushed by a gang of men demanding to know where "he" is.
 Bewildered, they flee and track down Jade, who is revealed to be the baby's mother.

 The police arrest them for having stolen the cruiser.
 To get the Mercedes out of impound and an early release, the trio unwittingly volunteer to be targets for a taser demonstration.
-While driving the car, they discover a naked Chinese man named Leslie Chow in the trunk, who beats up the trio and flees.
+While driving the car, the trio discover a naked Chinese man named Leslie Chow in the trunk; he beats them up and flees.
 Alan confesses that he drugged their drinks to ensure they had a good night, believing the drug to be ecstasy.